Auckland Top Things To Do

 Discover the greatest permanent collection of New Zealand art in the heart of Auckland City, as well as world-class travelling exhibits, classic and contemporary international pieces, and an immersive sensory experience.

 At the Creative Learning Centre, kids can get up close and personal with rotating exhibitions.
-Let your imagination run wild as you engage with the exhibit and create your own art in this family-friendly area.
+Let your imagination run wild as you engage with the exhibit and create your own art in this family-friendly area to inspire the painter or artist in you.

 3. Visit Rangitoto Island